 Drug addiction impacts the lives of many people throughout the United States.
 Even those not using drugs can relate to the negative impact of a family member or friend struggling with addiction.
 Drug addiction often occurs as a result of underlying issues, like stress, depression, anxiety, trauma, and low self-esteem.

 Buckhead Behavioral Health of Atlanta, Georgia is here to help those with drug addictions.
 We also treat underlying mental health issues often driving drug addiction.
 Our structured drug rehab programs empower you or your loved one to thrive in a life of recovery.

 What is Drug Addiction?

-Users can take drugs through inhalation (smoking), ingestion (eating), and injection (through needle).
+Users can take drugs through inhalation (smoking), ingestion (eating), and injection (through a needle).
 The effects depending on the method can take minutes or hours to affect the user.
-Injection, for example, is a method that gives the user an immediate effect, since the drug is injected immediately into their bloodstream.
-Ingestion can take a few hours because the drug has to be digested, as they find their way to your bloodstream.
+Injection, for example, gives the user an immediate effect, since the drug is injected immediately into their bloodstream.
+Ingestion can take a few hours because the drug has to be digested to enter your bloodstream.